The Peter Win Memorial Scholarship

 Proudly sponsored by National Credit Insurance Brokers NZ Limited.

-The announcement of the winner was made during the National Conference at the Marlborough Convention Centre, Blenheim on 12 September 2019.
+The announcement of the 2020 winner will be made made during the National Conference 14 October 2021.

-We have been lucky enough to be supporters of the award since 2011, throughout this time there have been many advancements in trade credit and the way in which businesses go about managing their risks.
+We have been lucky enough to be supporters of the award for many years, throughout this time there have been many advancements in trade credit and the way in which businesses go about managing their risks.

 At NCI, we have also adapted in the way we operate and the products that we offer.
 For some time now we have been offering commercial reports, debtor monitoring, electronic credit applications and commercial collections.
 Products such as these ensure that our clients have the best possible access to the right credit management tools when they need them.